Car Insurance Endorsements: Add-Ons That Modify Your Policy Coverage

 Worth It For Most Drivers

-• Rental Reimbursement — At just $10–$30/month, it pays for itself after a single claim requiring repairs.
-If you depend on your car for work or daily commuting, this is a no-brainer.
+• Rental Reimbursement — At just $2–$7/month, it pays for itself after a single claim requiring repairs.
+Average daily rental rates now run $62/day at major US airports — a single week in a repair shop could exceed your entire annual endorsement cost by 5x or more.
+If you depend on your car for work or daily commuting, this is a near-universal recommendation.

 Worth It In Specific Situations

-• OEM Parts — Strongly recommended for vehicles under 3 years old, leased vehicles, or any car where factory-spec repairs are important (like EVs).
+• OEM Parts — Strongly recommended for vehicles under 3 years old, leased vehicles, or any car where factory-spec repairs matter — especially EVs, where OEM parts prices rose over 6% in 2025.
 Learn more about OEM parts coverage to see if it fits your situation.

-• Rideshare Coverage — Essential if you drive for Uber or Lyft even occasionally.
-The gap in coverage during app-on/ride-not-accepted periods is a serious financial exposure.
+• Rideshare Coverage — Non-negotiable if you drive for Uber or Lyft even occasionally.
+The coverage gap during Period 1 (app on, no ride accepted) is a serious financial exposure that your personal policy won't cover.
+For California drivers, California's SB 371 (effective Jan 1, 2026) makes personal supplemental coverage even more critical.

 Usually Not Worth It

-• Diminishing Deductible — While appealing in theory, the annual premium cost often equals or exceeds the deductible savings unless you go many consecutive years without a claim.
-Run the math for your specific deductible and premium increase.
+• Diminishing Deductible — While appealing in theory, the annual premium cost often equals or exceeds the deductible savings unless you go many consecutive claim-free years.
+At $10–$50/year, it can work out mathematically — but run the numbers based on your specific deductible and the insurer's reduction rate before adding it.

 Pincher's Pro Tip

 Review your endorsements at every renewal.
 As your car ages, some endorsements (like new car replacement) may no longer apply or may not be cost-effective.
-A quick annual review can prevent you from paying for coverage you no longer need.
+With the national average for full coverage projected at $2,158 by end of 2026, a quick annual review can prevent you from paying for coverage you no longer need.

 Smart Savings Made Simple!